 Transfer a Crown Road to Council

-Council may receive an Applications from Landowners to Transfer a Crown Road when a road reserve is required for legal access to a property, or relates to a development application, or is a Council maintained road still under Crown control, prior to commencing any physical construction on Crown roads.
+Council may receive an application from Landowners to transfer a Crown Road when a road reserve is required for legal access to a property, when the transfer relates to a development application, or when the road is Council-maintained and still under Crown control, prior to commencing any physical construction on Crown roads.

 All Applications to Transfer a Crown Road to Council are considered in conjunction with Council’s Unmaintained and Unformed Roads Policy.